bvoightlab/bvoightlab.github.io/_members/will-bone.md

 ---

 Will is a PhD student in the Genomic and Computational Biology (GCB) program at Penn.
 He graduated from St. Mary’s College of Maryland with a degree in biology and biochemistry in 2012.
 After college, Will did rare disease genomics research first as post-bac IRTA at the NIH, and then at Agilent Technologies.
 Will started graduate school in 2017 and has been studying the pleiotropy of complex diseases using multi-trait GWAS.

+In 2023, Will took a job as a Computational Biologist for Recursion, Inc.